davidcarlisle/intent/README.md

 They could obviously be regenerated as org mode links if we decide to use this.
 (`textsyle` and `creole` formats also work for wiki tables if we don't  want `org mode`.)

 Level 3 should be **world writable**, but hard for me to test that, feel free to try editing.
-(This whole reposiory is discardable, would regenerate from source if it is to be used.
+(This whole repository is discardable, would regenerate from source if it is to be used, so it doesn't matter if you experiment with destructive edits.)

 This is under my account for now but if there is interest in this I would move it (possibly to [MathML Refresh](https://mathml-refresh.github.io/) ?) so anyone  in the Working Group has write access.